scottish-government-design-system/designsystem.gov.scot/get-started/analytics.md

 ## Training & support

-Every website should have its performance monitored regularly - this allows the service owner to identify issues and use the data to make better decisions as outlined in the Digital Scotland Service Standard’s ["Define what success looks like and publish performance data" criteria](https://www.gov.scot/publications/digital-scotland-service-standard/pages/9--define-what-success-looks-like-and-publish-performance-data/).
+Every website should have its performance monitored regularly - this allows the service owner to identify issues and use the data to make better decisions as outlined in the Digital Scotland Service Standard’s ['Define what success looks like and publish performance data' criteria](https://www.gov.scot/publications/digital-scotland-service-standard/pages/9--define-what-success-looks-like-and-publish-performance-data/).

 To do this you will need to set up certain tools for your website or service.
 These are: